 Sling Material for Long Term Use

 Most of the slings I looked at wear made of nylon.
 I have found nylon to be pretty durable.
-The think I would check if I were you looking, is the stitching on the ends.
+The thing I would check if I were you looking, is the stitching on the ends.
 Make sure the stitching is durable and double or tripled up.
 Most slings, or for that matter, most harnesses, have the end stitching falling apart first.
 So look at the stitching and make certain it is strong.

 Crossbow Sling Installation

-There is no much to say here but my Barnett crossbow had come with 2 individual areas for attaching my sling.
+There is not much to say here but my Barnett crossbow had come with 2 individual areas for attaching my sling.
 They were predrilled areas with metal loops.
 I know some crossbows do not come with these areas so I would personally take mine into the shop and have an expert drill some holes and add loops for sling attachments.
 I would think that having someone add the attachments for you, would be beneficial in that you can choose where it most makes sense for you.

-In conclusion, I chose a stander two point sling which works for me.
+In conclusion, I chose a stander two-point sling which works for me.
 I like it for now and it makes sense.
-I make look into a more functional sling for my decocking arrow as I really hate carrying it in pack or leaving it in the truck.
-I seen a pretty cool one on amazon here.
-It’s made by Ten Point and for the price I may get it.
+I make look into a more functional sling for my decocking arrow as I really hate carrying it in a pack or leaving it in the truck.
+I saw a pretty cool one on amazon here.
+It’s made by Ten Point and for the price, I may get it.
 There is another tactical sling I like as well that offers pouches for your cocking rope…this one is on amazon here!
 Whichever way you choose to go, make sure you plan ahead.
 If you don’t like to carry a ton of extra stuff, a tactical sling may be best. otherwise, if you like me and don’t mind a little bit, then maybe your set with a standard sling.
 I hope this post helps.
 I will do my best to update things as I go along.
 Have Fun with your Crossbow!
 And definitely check out the crossbow slings I suggested.
 Once I get one I will try to do a video review.